 Idaho - reds and gold's are both steady and both are still peaking on A-size.
+Idaho also has good availability on Premiums/Bakers in both colors.
 Wisconsin - reds and gold's are both steady.
-The Wisconsin reds are heavy to A-size while the Gold's are split between A's and B's.
+The Wisconsin reds are peaking on A-size while the Gold's are split between A's and B's.